gianfaye/gianfaye-jekyll/bio.md

 ##Lack of Talent

-Once day I wanted to learn how to play the cello but ended up practicing with a viola since it's more affordable and they're both C G D A. After my acoustic viola died, I bought an electric violin for which I still suck at playing.
+One day I wanted to learn how to play the cello but ended up practicing with a viola since it's more affordable and they're both C G D A. After my acoustic viola died, I bought an electric violin for which I still suck at playing.
 I had bands in the past where I messed with the eletric guitar and making the guitar fanatics' ears bleed because of the horrible notes I produce.

 ##Interests